mitsuhiko/lucumr/2024/10/14/mixing-oss-and-money.rst

 outliers.
 Many others don't survive or grow to that level.

-And yet even some of those lighthouse projects can become fallen stars and face callenges.
+And yet even some of those lighthouse projects can become fallen stars and face challenges.
 WordPress by all accounts is a massive success.
 WordPress is in the top 1% of open source projects in terms of impact, success, and financial return for its creator.
 Yet despite that — and it finding an actual business model to commercialize it — it's creator